 Sharing easy back to school meal ideas for packing lunches and creating delicious family dinners.
 Find everything you need for these recipes and more at your local Whole Foods.

 Back to school is in full swing and while we are all busy shopping for school supplies and cute outfits it’s also important to plan for making sure kids get nutritious, healthy meals.
 Planning ahead and doing a little prep work will make starting the new school year off easier on you and set-up a successful routine for your family.
-I’m going to share with you a few simple secrets that will save you time and money!
+And while giving them the treat of a meal out to somewhere like one of the best restaurant downtown mall Charlottesville is good once in a while, I’m going to share with you a few simple secrets that will save you time and money!

 So you could spend a ton of time searching for organic options and try to find stores that carry the best selection, but who has time for that?
 The Whole Foods 365 Everyday Value Organic brand takes the hassle and headache out of grocery shopping and meal planning.
 They’ve got an amazing variety of products that have no artificial flavors, colors, preservatives or sweeteners, along with no hydrogenated fats or high-fructose corn syrup.

 Here’s a peek at what my Whole Foods grocery shopping delivery looks like.
 I can pull together a week of lunches and snacks with these items and whip up a few fabulous dinners.
 And yes, you can order everything online for quick pickup at your local store or have your groceries delivered (in select US cities.)

 Whole Foods 365 has all of our pantry basics covered, foods to fill the fridge and all our favorite snacks.
 My son is obsessed with the Quack’n Bites and the granola bars.
 I keep the popcorn snack bags in the car for when I need something to munch on in between meals.
 We set up a snack station filled with favorites to make grab and go lunches fast and easy.